milankinen/ffux/README.md

   * **Explicit** - See the structure of your application with a single glance
   * **Lightweight** - The whole library is under 200 LOC of ES6. :-)

 Well...
-You must see it by yourself:
+You must see it yourself:

 ```javascript
 const React = require("react"),